-When planning an event, think about ensuring that families have both the time and the ability to spend time in informal conversations with staff and with other families.
-Consider providing translators, free meals, and childcare at meetings.
+When planning an event, consider ensuring that families have both the time and the opportunity to engage in informal conversations with staff and other families.
+Providing translators, complimentary meals, and childcare at meetings can also be beneficial.
 Be sure to schedule events at times that are convenient for families.

 - Take School Information on the Road.
-Find out where groups of families gather.
-For example, faith-based organizations (such as churches, temples, synagogues, and mosques) or community centers.
-Perhaps hosting a family workshop off school property and in a place where families feel comfortable might become more comfortable.
-Meet families where they are rather than expecting them to come to the school.
-For many of our families, the school environment can be a scary place and/or transportation can be an issue. - Share the GEAR UP Family Newsletter.
-Find the monthly family newsletter templates with college readiness and financial aid information for grades 7 through 12 on gearup.wa.gov.
-Just add your school logo, events and contact information to customize for your school!
-Consider handing out the newsletter during a sporting event that families already attend regularly. - Collaborate with Local Businesses/Community-based Organizations.
-For example, set up and maintain a bulletin board in local businesses, YMCAs, credit unions, or library.
-Advertise upcoming events or provide information college access related topics. - Find Out What Your Families Need.
+Identify locations where groups of families gather, such as faith-based organizations (churches, temples, synagogues, and mosques) or community centers.
+Consider hosting a family workshop off school property in a place where families feel comfortable, which may help them relax.
+Meet families where they are, rather than expecting them to attend school.
+For many of our families, the school environment can be intimidating, and transportation can be a challenge. - Share the GEAR UP Family Newsletter.
+Find the quarterly family newsletter templates, which include college readiness and financial aid information for grades 7 through 12, on gearup.wa.gov.
+Customize the newsletter by adding your school logo, events, and contact information.
+Consider handing out the newsletter during a sporting event that families attend regularly. - Collaborate with Local Businesses and community-based Organizations.
+For example, set up and maintain a bulletin board in local businesses, YMCAs, credit unions, or libraries to advertise upcoming events or provide information on college access-related topics. - Find Out What Your Families Need.
 Conduct a needs assessment (available in different languages) during registration.
-Set up a station of computers where they can fill out a quick survey asking how they would like to best be reached throughout the school year and what concerns them the most.
-Have these topics become the themes for get-togethers.

-- Reach Out to Families Just to Build a Relationship.
+Set up a station of computers where they can fill out a quick survey asking how they would like to be best reached throughout the school year, and what concerns them the most.
+Use these topics as themes for get-togethers. - Reach Out to Families to Build a Relationship.
 Schools often reach out to families because of discipline issues, but a little proactive positivity can go a long way in building trust and comfort between families and schools. - Provide Volunteer Opportunities.
-Consider ways that do not require a presence at school or a major time commitment, such as making phone calls to other families, chaperoning field trips, or volunteering at career days. - Provide Trainings.
+Consider ways that do not require a presence at school or a significant time commitment, such as making phone calls to other families, chaperoning field trips, or volunteering at career days. - Provide Training.
 Schools can help ensure that families know how to access information online.
-For example, host a night where you introduce the school website or Skyward.
-Demonstrate Google Translate to model how a web page can be easily translated. - Create a Peer Network / Parent Leader program.
-Invite families to be a part of the GEAR UP advisory committee.
-Use "parent" leaders to connect with other local families to demystify the college-going process.
+For example, host a night where you introduce the school website or Skyward, and demonstrate Google Translate to show how a web page can be easily translated. - Create a Peer Network /Parent Leader program.
+Invite families to participate in the GEAR UP advisory committee.
+Use "parent" leaders to connect with other local families, demystifying the college-going process.